 Do you know that your child may be eligible for free meals at school?
 Children from families whose income is at or below the levels shown on an eligibility scale established by the federal government are eligible for free meals.
+Applications for free or reduced meals will be sent home to all pupils at the beginning of the school year.
+You may also apply online after August 1 at www.schoolcafe.com or click the application icon on the school district website for faster service.
 Applications for free meals will be sent home to all pupils at the beginning of the school year.
 A new application must be turned in each school year.
 The information on the application is confidential and will only be used to determine eligibility for meal benefits.
 Notification indicating eligibility or non-eligibility will be provided within five days after the application has been submitted.
 If you do not agree with the decision or have questions about your application, please contact the school office.
 You may also call the Director of Child Nutrition, Jill Whittenberg, at (619) 668-5764 ext.
 4720 if you have any questions about the process of applying for free meals.
+You must pay for all meals until your application has been processed.